 Guarantee That The Broker is Legit

 This is the first and foremost important aspect of the regulator’s requirements.
-They are there to guarantee that the broker company is legit and has no ill intentions towards their clients.
+When it comes to FOREX and speculations, you have to do your research first.
+What most people out there want is to take the money out of your wallet.
+Brokers are there to guarantee that the broker company is legit and has no ill intentions towards their clients.
 The concept is that every honest company provides the service that gives access to its users to necessary platforms where they can start trading.
 However, some of them started to jeopardize the efforts of their customers to make them lose their money.
 The broker would still get some kind of revenue from the deposit and be done with the client.
 The idea is that they never wanted to bother themselves with serious investors and the smaller ones do not provide as much of a revenue for them to invest in the training of their personnel and actual advancement of their services.

 This is why a lot of times such companies started to popup in unregulated spaces like Nigeria, and more or less newer markets like the Republic of Georgia, where they would set up an office for much cheaper price and hire some semi-knowledgeable personnel who would be trained in sales pitches rather than actual trading.
 The employees are not there to provide an insight into the market and help their clients to make extra revenue.
 They are there to make sure that the investor makes that first investment and then whatever happens happens.